RsyncProject/rsync/rsync.1.md

 0.  `--devices`

     This option causes rsync to transfer character and block device files to the remote system to recreate these devices.
-This option has no effect if the receiving rsync is not run as the super-user (see also the `--super` and `--fake-super` options).
+If the receiving rsync is not being run as the super-user, rsync silently skips creating the device files (see also the `--super` and `--fake-super` options).

+    By default, rsync generates a "non-regular file" warning for each device file encountered when this option is not set.
+You can silence the warning by specifying ``--info=nonreg0``.

 0.  `--specials`

-    This option causes rsync to transfer special files such as named sockets and fifos.
+    This option causes rsync to transfer special files, such as named sockets and fifos.
+If the receiving rsync is not being run as the super-user, rsync silently skips creating the special files (see also the `--super` and `--fake-super` options).

+    By default, rsync generates a "non-regular file" warning for each special file encountered when this option is not set.
+You can silence the warning by specifying ``--info=nonreg0``.

 0.  `-D`